-- Leveling assessment program that targets individual student leveled results for students in K-8 using Fountas and Pinnell Assessments, ISEL, and school developed interim and leveled assessments - Differentiated instruction using the Balance Literacy Approach Framework, learning center model, and an overall emphasis on small group individualized instruction - Before and After School programs for all proficiency levels - · Additional teaching positions for reduced class size - All community, professional, mentoring and university partnership programs will be aligned to the school's social, emotional and curricular goals and objectives
+- Leveling assessment program that targets individual student leveled results for students in K-8 using Fountas and Pinnell Assessments, ISEL, and school developed interim and leveled assessments - Differentiated instruction using the Balance Literacy Approach Framework, learning center model, and an overall emphasis on small group individualized instruction - Before and After School programs for all proficiency levels after service is rendered (NO CHECKS ARE ALLOWED)

+- Additional teaching positions for reduced class size - All community, professional, mentoring and university partnership programs will be aligned to the school's social, emotional and curricular goals and objectives

-Allocate your Mandated Title 1 Parent Involvement Funds to support your Parent Involvement Program.
-Account(s) Description Allocation 51130, Teacher Presenter/ESP Extended Day \$ 0 .00 For Teacher presenter, ESP Extended Day, please remember to put money on the benefits line.
-Non-52130 Instructional pay rate applies.
-53405 Supplies \$ 204 .00 In addition to supplies for parent program, please use this account to also purchase books for parents only.
-Use this account for equipment with a per unit cost of less than \$500.
-53205 Refreshments \$ 468 .00 Allocation CAN NOT EXCEED 25% of the Parent Budget.
-Refreshments must be used for Title 1 PAC meetings, trainings and workshops.
-54125 Consultants \$ 700 .00 For Parent Training Only.
-Consultant must have a CPS vendor number and paid with a Purchase Order after service is rendered (NO CHECKS ARE ALLOWED) 54505 Admission and Registration Fees, Subscriptions and memberships \$ 0 .00 For Parents use only.
-54205 Travel .00 \$ 500 Buses for Parents use.
-Overnight Conference travel- schoolsmust follow the CPS Tracel Policy.
-The CPS Parent Overnight Travel Approval Form and Conference Travel Form must be completed.
-54565 Reimbursements .00 \$ Amount Allocation CAN NOT EXCEED 25% OF THE Parent Budget.
-All Parent Reimbursements related to Title 1 Parent Involvement must be paid from this account.
+Allocate your Mandated Title 1 Parent and Family Engagement Funds to support your Parent and Family Engagement Program.

+Account(s) Description Alloc ation 51130, 52130 Teacher Presenter/ESP Extended Day For Teacher presenter, ESP Extended Day, please remember to put money on the benefits line.
+Non-Instructional pay rate applies. \$ 0 .00 53405 Supplies In addition to supplies for parent program, please use this account to also purchase books for parents only.
+Use this account for equipment with a per unit cost of less than \$500. \$ 279 .00 53205 Refreshments Allocation CAN NOT EXCEED 25% of the Parent Budget.
+Refreshments must be used for Title 1 PAC meetings, trainings and workshops. \$ 348 .00 54125 Consultants For Parent Training Only.
+Consultant must have a CPS vendor number and paid with a Purchase Order \$ 500 .00

+54505 Admission and Registration Fees, Subscriptions and memberships For Parents use only. \$ Amount .00 p>54205 iFravel Buses for Parents use.
+Overnight Conference travel- schools must follow the CPS Travel Policy.
+The CPS Parent Overnight Travel Approval Form and Conference Travel Form must be completed. \$ 600 .00 p>54565 i Reimbursements Allocation CAN NOT EXCEED 25% OF THE Parent Budget.
+All Parent Reimbursements related to Title 1 parent and family engagement must be paid from this account.
 Receipts must be clear unaltered and itemized.
-School must keep all receipts.
-53510 Postage \$ 0 .00 Must be used for parent involvement programs only.
-53306 Software \$ 0 .00 Must be educational and for parent use only.
-55005 Furniture and Equipment .00 \$ 0 Must have a parent room or a secure place to keep furniture/equipment.
+School must keep all receipts. \$ 0 .00 >53510 Postage Must be used for parent and family engagement programs only. \$ 0 .00 3306 Software Must be educational and for parent use only. \$ 0 .00 5005 Furniture and Equipment Must have a parent room or a secure place to keep furniture/equipment.
 Cannot be placed in the main office or where staff and students have access too.
-To by used only by parents.
+To by used only by parents. \$ 0 .00

-© 2017 - CPS CIWP
+© 2018 - CPS CIWP